afonsojramos/ca-upc/README.md

 This project was made during the [Computer Animation](https://www.fib.upc.edu/en/studies/masters/master-innovation-and-research-informatics/curriculum/syllabus/CA-MIRI) course of the [Master in Innovation and Research in Informatics](https://www.fib.upc.edu/en/studies/masters/master-innovation-and-research-informatics/) at the [Faculty of Informatics of Barcelona](https://www.fib.upc.edu) of the [Polytechnic University of Catalunya](https://www.upc.edu/en).

+Fully implemented from the ground up in [three.js](https://threejs.org).

 ## Project Structure

 ```